 If we look at this sample score report, we see that this student is in the 41st percentile among SAT users.
 This means that she scored better than 41% of SAT test-takers in the prior year’s graduating class.

 There are two section scores: one for Math and one for Evidence-Based Reading and Writing.
 These scores are particularly important when you’re considering applying to colleges that super score.
 Schools that have a “highest section” SAT score use policy will combine your highest section scores from across test dates.
 In this case, your section scores may well be more important to you than your total score.

 The score report includes percentiles for each section as well.
 These percentiles are based on the same cohorts as the percentiles for the total score.

-Test scores are reported from 10 to 40 for each of the three main subjects on the test: Reading, Writing, and Math.
+Test scores are reported from 10 to 40 for each of the three main subjects on the SAT: Reading, Writing, and Math.

 You earn a raw score for each section of the test: one point for each correct answer and zero points for each blank or incorrect answer.
 The raw score is then converted to these scaled test scores.
 The conversion differs from test to test.

 The test scores for Reading and for Writing are added together and multiplied by ten to get the Evidence-Based Reading and Writing section score.
 The Math test score is multiplied by twenty to get the Math section score.

 Cross-Test Scores are reported from 10 to 40.
 They show how well you performed on science and social studies questions that are embedded across all sections of the SAT.
 These scores really don’t reveal much about your academic performance, and colleges don’t generally look very closely at them